dessn/Pippin/README.md

 Remember to ensure that your `cfg.yml` file is set up properly and that you know where you want your output to be installed.
 By default, I assume that the `$PIPPIN_OUTPUT` environment variable is set as the output location, so please either set said variable or change the associated line in the `cfg.yml`.
+[For the morbidly curious, here is a very small demo video of using Pippin in the Midway environment](https://www.youtube.com/watch?v=pCaPvzFCZ-Y).

 ![ConsoleOutput](doc/console.gif)